Ventures for corporate growth

 By Knowledge Hub

 As the traditional avenues of corporate growth become less attractive, many companies find the appeal of new venture strategies harder to resist.
-Though difficult to implement and often slow to repay investment, these strategies do offer the promise of facilitating entry into new business areas with innovative, usually technology-based products.
-And for large companies with many layers of management and detailed control systems, ventures offer the special promise of recapturing some vital spark of entrepreneurial energy.
+Though challenging to implement and often slow to repay investment, these strategies offer the promise of facilitating entry into new business areas with innovative, usually technology-based products.
+For large companies with many layers of management and detailed control systems, ventures offer the unique promise of recapturing some vital spark of entrepreneurial energy.

-In this piece we discuss the growing appeal of new venture strategies and the particular kinds of needs that they meet.
-Then, drawing on his extensive research into venture organizations, he outlines in some detail the various major types of ventures, pinpointing the virtues and defects of each.
+In this piece, we discuss the growing appeal of new venture strategies and the particular needs that they meet.
+Then, drawing on his extensive research into venture organisations, he outlines in some detail the various major types of ventures, pinpointing the virtues and defects of each.
 He concludes with a few pieces of general advice about venturing.

-To meet ambitious plans for growth and diversification, corporations are turning in increasing numbers to new venture strategies.
+Corporations are increasingly turning to new venture strategies to meet ambitious plans for growth and diversification.
 However, most new ventures fail.
 And even when they do succeed, they often take ten years or more to generate substantial returns on the initial investment of capital and management attention.
-The question is obvious: Given its uncertain promise, why is corporate venturing proving so attractive?
+The question is obvious: Why is corporate venturing so attractive, given its uncertain promise?

 The odds against its success are enormous.
-The push toward a venture strategy usually comes when a company, wishing to address customer needs it has not previously served, seeks either to enter new markets or to sell dramatically different products in its existing markets.
+The push toward a venture strategy usually comes when a company wishing to address customer needs it has not previously served seeks to enter new markets or sell dramatically different products in its existing markets.
 Second, most ventures involve a new technology—whether that technology is new to the world or only to the company.
-Third, almost every corporation undertaking a venture has found it both necessary and desirable to establish for it a structure quite different from that in use throughout the rest of the organization.
+Third, almost every corporation undertaking a venture has found it necessary and desirable to establish a structure quite different from that in use throughout the rest of the organisation.

-Entering unfamiliar markets, employing unfamiliar technology, and implementing an unfamiliar organizational structure—even taken separately, each of these presents a troublesome challenge.
-Put all three together in a single new venture organization, and it is no wonder that their joint probability of success is rather small.
+Entering unfamiliar markets, employing unfamiliar technology, and implementing an unfamiliar organisational structure—even separately—presents a troublesome challenge.
+If all three are combined in a single new venture organisation, it is no wonder that their joint probability of success is relatively small.

 Nonetheless, venture strategies are increasingly attractive to many companies.
-My purpose in this article is, first of all, to consider just why this should be so.
+My purpose in this article is to consider why this should be so.
 I then examine and evaluate the various options available to companies embarking on a venture strategy.
 Finally, I discuss what companies can do to improve the likelihood of venture success.

-Though I address all three points, my focus will primarily be on two of the options: the large and small company joint venture, which has the principal virtue of speed of market impact, and the internal venture organization, which is best illustrated by Minnesota Mining and Manufacturing Company (3M) with its long-term record of success in venturing.
+Though I address all three points, my focus will primarily be on two of the options: the large and small company joint venture, which has the principal virtue of speed of market impact, and the internal venture organisation, best illustrated by Minnesota Mining and Manufacturing Company (3M), with its long-term record of success in venturing.

 Why Establish a Venture Organization?

-• When it was still easy to identify unmet needs in the marketplace, companies could launch products to meet them with every expectation that the markets thus defined would continue to grow and to support continued company growth.
-Today, however, many such traditional markets have become saturated, incapable of additional sustained growth.
+• When it was still easy to identify unmet needs in the marketplace, companies could launch products to meet them with every expectation that the markets thus defined would continue to grow and support continued company growth.
+However, many such traditional markets have become saturated and incapable of additional sustained growth.

-• When there were still few large companies in the developed world and little technological competition among them, a company could apply its R&D capacities to develop new products, which it could then sustain relatively easily by ongoing efforts at incremental innovation.
-Today, with technological sophistication diffused throughout the world, for a company to remain competitive—especially with mature high-volume products—requires far more than the uneven performance of traditional R&D.
+• When there were few large companies in the developed world and little technological competition, a company could apply its R&D capacities to create new products, which it could sustain relatively easily by ongoing efforts at incremental innovation.
+Today, with technological sophistication diffused throughout the world, a company’s ability to remain competitive—especially with mature high-volume products—requires far more than the uneven performance of traditional R&D.

-• When untapped foreign markets were still plentiful, it was a simple matter to enter them.
-Today, the overwhelming likelihood is that those markets have long since been populated both by domestic competitors and by native companies.
+• When untapped foreign markets were plentiful, entering them was simple.
+Today, however, the overwhelming likelihood is that those markets have long since been populated both by domestic competitors and by native companies.

-In short, the most common growth strategies of an earlier era are no longer so easy to follow or so likely to succeed.
-Consequently, venture strategies, even with their low probability of success, have begun to look much better.
+In short, the most common growth strategies of an earlier era are no longer accessible to follow or so likely to succeed.
+Consequently, venture strategies have begun to look much better despite their low probability of success.

 The Spectrum of Venture Strategies

 Exhibit I displays the range of alternative strategies for launching new ventures.
-At one end are those approaches that feature essentially low company involvement; at the other, approaches that demand high levels of commitment both in dollars and in management time.
+At one end are approaches that feature essentially low company involvement; at the other are approaches that demand high levels of commitment, both in dollars and in management time.

 Exhibit I Spectrum of Venture Strategies